pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 |alert-cluster-id|The id of the cluster as defined in the HTTP/S alert database|

 ### alert-mapping.properties ###
-The alert-mapping properties are used to map GemFire alert to user JSON message.
+The alert-mapping properties are used to map a GemFire alert to user JSON message.

 The following monitor types are available for mapping a user alert.